thanlong/VMOSPro_RootXposed_Terminal/README.md

  8. Type `root` command to root or unroot
  9. Type `xposed` command to install/uninstall Xposed Framework

+Only Superuser by Koush root supported, not Magisk or SuperSU.
 My GEEK ROM have Terminal Tool pre-installed!